iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

     Refreshing parameters when ``VTQ_REDO_READ`` is stuck

 In this example, we will set the module's input parser to Velocity mode.
 This means that received throttle commands are applied as a target velocity for the module to spin at.
 More information about the different throttle modes can be found in the :ref:`Throttle Mode documentation<throttle_mode>`.
-We will be setting up the motors to work as if the quadrotor is set up as in the diagram below.
+We will be setting up the modules to work as if the quadrotor is set up as in the diagram below.

 .. _quad_image:
 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/QuadcopterModules.png